johannesippen/johannesippen.com/_drafts/details.md

 ---
 title: Delightful Details
 layout: article
-excerpt: July 20, 1969.
-After xxx kilometers and 3 days in a narrow capsule, a tiny detail almost killed the first 2 men on the moon.
-What happened?
+excerpt: A story about space travel, UX design and how a simple switch can kill you.
-image: /img/blog/details_aldrin.jpg_
+image: /img/blog/details_aldrin.jpg
 ---

 <style>